Skill Development | Daily Living, Independence & Transitions

 Incorporating Visual and Auditory Aids

 Visual aids play a significant role in enhancing comprehension of time for children with autism.
-Tools like colored calendars, illustrated to-do lists, and digital clocks help clarify concepts such as urgency and duration.
+Tools like colored calendars, illustrated `to-do` lists, and digital clocks help clarify concepts such as urgency and duration.
 Additionally, auditory aids, such as timers and alarms, can signal transitions and reinforce understanding of elapsed time.
 For instance, using a sand timer visually illustrates how long a task will take, encouraging focus and motivation as students witness time progressing.

 Promoting Understanding of Time Concepts